What does restored mean?

 Do you have parking available?

 Our location does not have a parking lot, but ample street parking can be found on any of the surrounding side streets.
+For deliveries, pickups, and quick trips, short-term parking is available just west of our storefront on the eastbound side of Fountain Avenue.

 What types of payment do you accept?